PatrickZH/Zero-shot-Learning-via-Recurrent-Knowledge-Transfer/README.md

 ## Run the Code
 Before running the code, you need to install two toolboxes, namely, Dimensionality Reduction toolbox (drtoolbox.tar.gz) and LeastR toolbox (SLEP_package_4.1.zip).
-First, unzip drtoolbox.tar.gz and SLEP_package_4.1.zip, then add the two toolboxes into your Matlab path with subfolders.
+First, download the two toolboxes from [google drive](https://drive.google.com/open?id=18YYOi5FxiBJ5TYLfOkzO3HGw_w-EveyY).
+Then, unzip drtoolbox.tar.gz and SLEP_package_4.1.zip.
+Finally, add the two toolboxes into your Matlab path with subfolders.

 For more support, you can visit [drtoolbox](https://lvdmaaten.github.io/drtoolbox/) and [LeastR](http://www.yelab.net/software/SLEP/). <br>